TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - BETTER CLIENTSIDE PREDICTION
 	- Battle events shall always be played referentially
+		- Not sure if always but that will be decided contextually anyway
 	- We might want to predict sounds depending on the effect type
 		- E.g. tie FoTA effects to the referential
 		- But UWoTA to the predicted as there is a delay